 Ahead of the meeting between Vladimir Putin and Narendra Modi, Russia and India extended their military agreement until 2031.
 In regards to its defense procurement strategy, India wants to work with both the United States and Russia.

-Indian Defense Minister Rajnath Singh and Russian Defense Minister Sergey Shoygu met on December 6 before prime ministers meet.
+Indian Defense Minister Rajnath Singh and Russian Defense Minister Sergey Shoygu met on December 6 before heads of states meet.

 The two countries agreed on a military technology cooperation for the next 10 years.

 Moreover, India and Russia signed for a deal on 600,000 AK-203 assault rifles.
 They will be built in a joint venture in India, in the state of Uttar Pradesh, and be used by India’s military force.
 The deal is worth 51 billion rupees (US $676 million), the Hindustan Times reports.